What Are Toxic Backlinks and Why They’re Dangerous

 Common Sources of Toxic Backlinks

 Understanding where toxic links originate helps you identify and prevent them.
+Many bad links come from obvious link schemes, which are flagged quickly by link farm networks and similar spam patterns.

 Link Farms and Private Blog Networks